d3cod3/ofxPython/README_SWIG.md

 Navigate the terminal to the addon folder: `cd /Applications/of_v0.9.8_osx_release/addons/ofxPython` And pull the newest version of the swig files
 `(cd swig-of && git pull)`

-4. Re-generate bindings
-`./generatebindings.sh`
-generatebindings.sh also makes changes in each of the example folders, making sure they have the needed files.